Foster Collaboration and Engagement in Your Remote Team to Boost Productivity

 — Greg Caplan, CEO and founder of Remote Year

-Top 5 tips for boosting remote team engagement
+Top 5 tips for boosting remote team collaboration & engagement

 What about the time when you’re not in meetings and you’re actually jamming through your projects and to-do list?
 Those precious moments when you’re getting stuff done can be incredibly rewarding, but it’s important to have processes and tools that support this type of work, too, especially when dealing with a remote team.